sigmer/portaldocs/portal-sdk/generated/top-extensions-create.md

 The create experience is one of the most important customer journeys within the portal.
 Which is why our designers have spent many months testing and validating different design guidelines.
 Our most recent design incorporates a full screen blade and uses horizontal tabs to help organize different configuration settings into sections.
 The goal is to develop a consistent, simple, intuitive, and quick customer experience across resources.

 Ask a `create` questions on [Stack Overflow](https://stackoverflow.microsoft.com/questions/tagged/ibiza-create)

+<a name="create-declarative-json-based-creates"></a>
+### Declarative JSON based creates

+If you are authoring a new create experience or moving an existing create to our new compliant full screen create, do consider the new declarative JSON based create documented [here](portalfx-cuid.md).
+This can significantly reduce your dev costs (under 2 hours) while giving you a compliant, full screen create without any future maintenance costs!

 <a name="create-getting-started"></a>
 ### Getting Started